jup-ag/space-station/docs/100-swap-api/5-payments-through-swap.md

 :::warning Limitations of `ExactOut`
 Currently, there are some limitations as `ExactOut` is not widely supported across all DEXes.
 - Supported DEXes are only Orca Whirlpool, Raydium CLMM, and Raydium CPMM.
-- NOT ALL token pairs may not be available.
+- NOT ALL token pairs may be available.
 :::

 ```jsx